SalesForce Pardot Form Handling With Vue.js

 What this is doing is:

-1. Getting our route query via $route.query.form_success
+- Getting our route query via

-3. And then scrolling the user to the form’s location on the page so that the UX is a bit smoother and shows them the form they just submitted to
+query (this is what will trigger the appropriate UI to be shown – we will go over this next) - And then scrolling the user to the form’s location on the page so that the UX is a bit smoother and shows them the form they just submitted to

 Where and when do we use this method?
 Let’s trigger it once our Vue app is mounted: